bookholders/classdataapi/docs/gettingstartedurl.rst

 Check out a :ref:`python-label` to get started.

-Check out a :ref:'javascript-label' to get started.
+Check out a :ref:`javascript-label` to get started.